The-Grand-Combination/The-Grand-Combo/README.md

 ![MapBanner](https://user-images.githubusercontent.com/32886642/209600377-b23a8eed-caac-416d-bcd1-27a9df293d7f.png)
 ![improved map](https://user-images.githubusercontent.com/32886642/209600580-bf761c2c-4e13-419f-9a58-f116f73d86fc.png)

 Improved map made with professional mapping software, no detail in history is too small to not be represented.
-TGC's map is currently the most accurate Victoria II map from vanilla to all other mods.
+With hundreds, maybe thousands, of new provinces, the TGC's map is currently the most accurate and well made Victoria II map from vanilla to all other mods.

 Everything from borders and provinces to terrain types have been improved.
 As of our motto, "No detail in history is too small to not be represented".